krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 at will be TTBR0\_EL2.

 > NOTE: Naturally the address has to be physical, otherwise processor will have
-> to translate it going into an inifite loop.
+> to translate it going into an infinite loop.

 From TTBR0\_EL2 process will take the physical address of the *level 1* translation table.
-This table basically is just a massive of 64-bit entries.
+This table basically is just a massive array of 64-bit entries.
 The exact size of the translation table, format of each entry and so on depends on the configuration.